Old First Presbyterian Church (Newark, New Jersey)

-The Old First Presbyterian Church, also known as First Presbyterian Church and Cemetery, is a church in Newark, Essex County, New Jersey, United States.
+The former Old First Presbyterian Church, also known as First Presbyterian Church and Cemetery, is a church in Newark, Essex County, New Jersey, United States.
+The church is now known as First Church Newark, New Jersey.
 The church was listed on the National Register of Historic Places in 1972.
 The grounds, located in the Four Corners Historic District, includes an old burial ground.